martin-t/martin-t.github.io/content/drafts/blog-requirements.md

   everything here is based on potentially incomplete/incorrect understanding and copious amounts of Stack Overflowing.
 -->

 Here's a list of rules how I think websites should by "styled" for better readability.
 In my opinion these are all fairly obvious once you think about it and should be baseline requirements for text content.
-Unfortunately, however, for some reason most websites fail to meet them and that bothers me enough to write this mildly annoyed post.
+Unfortunately, however, I have no idea why but most websites fail to meet them and that bothers me enough to write this mildly annoyed post.

 With examples.